Britain to abolish ETF transaction tax to lure funds

 As part of a half-yearly update on the British economy on Thursday, the government said it would remove the stamp duty charged on ETFs in April 2014.

-"Today, we also abolish stamp duty for shares purchased in exchange traded funds to encourage those funds to locate in the UK," Finance Minister George Osborne told parliament.
+"Today, we also abolish stamp duty for shares purchased in exchange traded funds to encourage those funds to locate in the UK," Chancellor George Osborne told parliament.

 ETFs typically track baskets of shares, bonds or commodities and are traded like stocks.
 They have become increasingly popular as a cheap alternative to access markets without having to invest directly in the underlying securities.